guanhuaw/MIRTorch/README.md

 We recommend to [pre-install `PyTorch` first](https://pytorch.org/).
 To install the `MIRTorch` package, after cloning the repo, please try `pip install -e .`

 `requirements.txt` details the package dependencies.
+We recommend to install [pytorch_wavelets](https://github.com/fbcotter/pytorch_wavelets) directly from the source code instead of `pip`.

 ### Features